Can copy-paste behaviour predict film taste?

 effort to do copy-paste

-You can maybe think of it like shown in the figure.
+You can maybe think of it as shown in the figure.

-To put this into practice I would need to record a series of copy-paste events from the user, at which point the system could then recommend the movie, which fits to this user’s behaviour.
+To put this into practice, I would need to record a series of copy-paste events from the user.
+At that point, the system could recommend a movie that fits this user’s behavior.

-I hope that this has never been implemented in practice, but if you think about it, then if you have the choice of recommending between “The Matrix” and “You’ve got mail”, the copy-paste behaviour could maybe contribute to give the system a better understanding of what to recommend.
+I hope that this has never been implemented in practice.
+Still, if you think about it, if you have the choice of recommending between “The Matrix” and “You’ve got mail,” the copy-paste behavior could maybe help the system better understand what to recommend.

-The conclusion is that even if evidence might not be an obvious telltale about users taste, but it might contribute in making the implicit ratings more precise.
+The conclusion is that although evidence might not be an obvious telltale about users’ tastes, it might contribute to making the implicit ratings more precise.

 Leave a comment